AI4Science-WestlakeU/CL_DiffPhyCon/README.md

 ## 2D Smoke Control:

-Similarly, in the scripts_2d/ folder, run the following two scripts:
+In the scripts_2d/ folder, modify the configs in the file default_config.yaml and the argument "main_process_port" and "gpu_ids" according to your local GPU environments to run [accelerate](https://pypi.org/project/accelerate/) properly.
+Then, run the following two scripts to train the two diffusion models, respectively:
 ```code
 bash train_syn.sh
 bash train_asyn.sh